 *Out of the Boston area?
-We can meet on Skype!
+We can meet on Zoom!

-I've had a 20 year relationship with the Powers Music School and just finished another incredible summer working with the young performing artists at the Music On the Hill Summer camp, where I serve as the jazz ensemble director and chamber music coach.
-My teaching styles cover a lot of stylistic musical genres and I specialize in arranging new music for mixed ensembles and inspiring young artists to have fun!
+I had a 20+ year relationship with the Powers Music School working with the young performing artists at the Music On the Hill Summer camp, where I served as jazz ensemble director, chamber music coach and private lesson instructor.
+I cover a lot of stylistic musical genres and I specialize in arranging new music for mixed ensembles and inspiring young artists to have fun!

 2018-2019: Heronfield Academy, director of Ensembles